7 FAM 250

 7 FAM 251 Summary

 a.
 This subchapter provides guidance about procedures and documentation required for disposition of human remains.
-If human remains or ashes are being transported to the United States, consular officers provide assistance and documentation set forth in 7 FAM 258 regardless of the nationality of the deceased.
+If human remains or cremated remains are being transported to the United States, consular officers provide assistance and documentation set forth in 7 FAM 258 regardless of the nationality of the deceased.

 b.
 The law of the place where the death occurred governs how quickly disposition of human remains must occur.
-Local practice and services regarding burial and cremation govern the options available.
-When notifying the family of the death of a U.S. citizen abroad, the three part notification package includes a carefully worded explanation of the services available in the host country.
+Local practice and services for burial and cremation vary from country to country.
+When notifying the family of the death of a U.S. citizen abroad, the three-part notification package includes a carefully worded explanation of the death services available in the host country.
 This is based on the consular triennial Disposition of Remains Reports.
 (See 7 FAM 260).
-7 FAM 1828 h provides special guidance regarding procedures to be followed concerning disposition of remains when a U.S. citizen is killed in a hostage taking or kidnapping abroad.
+7 FAM 1820 provides special guidance regarding procedures to be followed concerning disposition of remains when a U.S. citizen is killed in a hostage-taking or kidnapping abroad.

 c.
 Authority to Determine Disposition of Remains of a U.S. Citizen Abroad: A consular officer has no independent authority over the disposition of the remains of a U.S. citizen who dies abroad.
-Responsibility for the disposition of the remains, including all related costs, rests with the surviving spouse, next-of-kin (NOK), or legal representative of the deceased.
-The disposition of remains should be carried out as closely as possible to the express wishes of the deceased, NOK, or legal representative, and in compliance with the legal requirements of the country in which death occurred.
-Only in the absence of the NOK, legal representative, or other person authorized to dispose of the remains is a consular officer required to attend to the remains.
+Responsibility for the disposition of the remains, including all related costs, rests with the legal representative or surviving spouse or next-of-kin (NOK) of the deceased.
+The disposition of remains should to the extent possible be carried out in accordance with the express wishes of the deceased, legal representative, or NOK and in compliance with local legal requirements.
+In the absence of NOK, disposal of remains is according to local law of the place of death.

 d.
-Provisions in a Will or Advanced Directive Regarding Disposition of Remains: U.S. state law regarding advance directives, deaths, and estates include provisions regarding a person’s right to direct disposition of remains.
-Host country law may or may not accept such directions, particularly if the surviving spouse/next-of-kin disagree with the wishes of the testator/affiant.
+Provisions in a Will or Advanced Directive Regarding Disposition of Remains: U.S. state laws address advance directives, deaths, and estates, to include provisions regarding a person’s right to direct disposition of remains.
+Host country law may or may not accept U.S. wills or advanced directives, particularly if the surviving spouse/next-of-kin disagrees with the wishes of the testator/affiant.
 Posts may contact L/CA for guidance regarding U.S. state and host country law on this subject.

 e.
-Disputes between Family Members Regarding Disposition of Remains: Consular officers cannot act as arbiters of disputes between family members regarding disposition of the remains of a deceased relative.
-It should be made clear to families that if they cannot resolve the dispute, local laws of the foreign country may require disposition of remains within a specific time frame due to health requirements.
-Posts can assist families by providing them with points of contact in the host country to which disputed claims regarding disposition of remains may be addressed.
-Posts should alert OCS to any dispute about disposition of remains, and CA/OCS/ACS case officers should brief Division Chiefs.
-The possibility of disputes between family members highlights the importance of having the Affidavit of Surviving Spouse or NOK duly completed and sent to ACS so it is clear who put in writing that they were the NOK and on what basis we so dealt with that person.
+Disputes between Family Members Regarding Disposition of Remains: Consular officers cannot act as arbiters of disputes between family members regarding the disposition of remains of a deceased relative.
+It should be made clear to families that if they cannot resolve the dispute, the local law of the place of death may require disposition of remains within a specific timeframe due to health requirements.
+Posts can assist families by providing them with points of contact in the host country with whom they may address disputed claims regarding disposition of remains.
+Posts should alert their ACS Country Officer and note in ACS+ as to any dispute about disposition of remains.
+The possibility of disputes between family members highlights the importance of having the Affidavit of Surviving Spouse or NOK duly completed and uploaded to ACS+ so it is clear who put in writing that they were the NOK and on what basis we so dealt with that person.

 f.
 Disinterment of Remains Disposed of Abroad and Shipment to the United States: 7 FAM 260 provides guidance to posts on preparation of the Disposition of Remains Report concerning host country law and practice.
 Some countries have laws requiring disinterment of remains after a specific time, after which the remains will be cremated or may be shipped to the United States.
 The provisions in 7 FAM 250 regarding consular mortuary certificates and statements of foreign funeral directors, or comparable authorities would apply to remains shipped to the United States after disinterment.
 Human remains would have to be shipped in a hermetically sealed container.